 For comparison purposes and ease of tracking, VScore and VScan are measured on a scale that generally falls between 1-100, although it’s possible to attain readings higher than 100.

 The relationship between VScan, the immediate HRV measurement, and VScore, the long-term HRV trend, is critically important to understanding the status of your readiness level.
 It is for this reason that VScore is measured while you sleep and the data collected over time is used to create an individual baseline.
 As such, VScore will vary more slowly, representing your HRV trend over a period of time.
 On-demand VScan readings are always compared to VScore to capture the variance from the user’s HRV baseline.
 ZOOM HRV provides personal guidance for daily activity levels based on the relationship between VScan and VScore.
 If ZOOM HRV finds that your VScan looks healthy relative to your VScore, it will advise you to proceed with a regular workout, or to maintain or slightly increase your activity level.
 If it finds that your VScan doesn’t look as good, it will advise you to proceed with a light workout, or to simply rest.
 An example of VScans taken daily during a period of three weeks is shown in Figure 3 below, along with the corresponding VScores for the same time period.

-ZOOM HRV also detects and measures heart-rate data continuously, monitors all physical movements, auto-detects sleep, calculates calories burned based on heart-rate intensity, monitors ambient light exposure and even counts laps while swimming in the pool.
-ZOOM HRV can be worn on multiple body locations, is fully waterproof to 30 Meters and provides continuous biofeedback on a single charge for 5 days.
+ZOOM HRV also detects and measures heart rate data continuously, monitors all physical movements, auto-detects sleep, calculates calories burned based on heart rate intensity, monitors ambient light exposure and even counts laps while swimming in the pool.
+ZOOM HRV can be worn on multiple body locations, is fully swimproof to 50M and provides continuous biofeedback on a single charge for 5 days.